schoffelen/gcmi/README.md

 *  `I = gcmi_model_cd(x,y,Ym)`

-    Calculate GCMI between a (possibly multidimensional) continuous variables x and a discrete y (with values between 0 and Ym-1 inclusive).
+    Calculate GCMI between a (possibly multidimensional) continuous variable x and a discrete y (with values between 0 and Ym-1 inclusive).
 This uses ANOVA style model comparison.
 It provides a lower bound to MI in the 1d case (but not in higher dimensions).

+*  `I = gcmi_mixture_cd(x,y,Ym)`

+    Calculate GCMI between a (possibly multidimensional) continuous variable x and a discrete y (with values between 0 and Ym-1 inclusive).
+This uses a Gaussian mixture model.

 *  `I = gccmi_ccc(x,y,z)`